We're an affiliate

 When it comes to convenience, indoor cycling is the clear winner here.

-You simply throw on your gym gear, grab a water bottle and towel and attend your local spin class.
+You simply throw on your gym gear, grab a water bottle and towel and attend your local indoor cycling class.

-Even better if you have your own spin bike and working out from home!
+Even better if you have your own indoor cycling bike and working out from home!

 You could have your workout done and dusted within 45 minutes